James Sanders (architect): Documentary films

-Exhibitions & Multimedia Projects
+Exhibitions & multimedia projects

-In addition to the 2007 "Celluloid Skyline" installation in Grand Central, Mr. Sanders has created several major exhibit and multimedia installations, including "The Constant Future: A Century of the Regional Plan," celebrating the centennial of the Regional Plan Association, which opened in October 2022 in Grand Central Terminal's Vanderbilt Hall, "Timescapes," the permanent orientation installation at the Museum of the City of New York (created with Local Projects, and narrated by Stanley Tucci), "An American Synagogue" (produced by Picture Projects, and narrated by Leonard Nimoy) at Beth Sholom Synagogue in Elkins Park, PA, "Seaport Past and Future," at the South Street Seaport, and the "Celluloid Skyline" website, which was called "the most beautiful website about New York" by Manhattan Users Guide (MUG.com).
+In addition to the 2007 "Celluloid Skyline" installation in Grand Central, Sanders has created several major exhibit and multimedia installations, including "The Constant Future: A Century of the Regional Plan" celebrating the centennial of the Regional Plan Association, which opened in October 2022 in Grand Central Terminal's Vanderbilt Hall, "Timescapes", the permanent orientation installation at the Museum of the City of New York (created with Local Projects, and narrated by Stanley Tucci), "An American Synagogue" (produced by Picture Projects, and narrated by Leonard Nimoy) at Beth Sholom Synagogue in Elkins Park, PA, "Seaport Past and Future," at the South Street Seaport, and the "Celluloid Skyline" website, which was called "the most beautiful website about New York" by Manhattan Users Guide (MUG.com).
 His exhibition "Three Buildings," sponsored by the NYC Landmarks Preservation Commission and held at the CUNY Graduate Center, explored the architecture and urbanism of Grand Central Terminal, the New York Public Library, and the Times Tower.
 In her review, the New York Times architecture critic Ada Louise Huxtable described it as "a model of what such an exhibition should be...I don't know when I've seen a better architecture show in a more appropriate setting."

-Articles & Essays
+Articles and essays

 Sanders is a frequent contributor to the New York Times, and has written articles and essays for The New Yorker, Los Angeles Times, Vanity Fair, and Architectural Record, and co-wrote New York City’s official bid book for the 2012 Olympic Games.